 In this guide, we'll explain how many simultaneous connections ExpressVPN supports, what to do if you need to cover more devices, how to manage your active devices on ExpressVPN, how to fix this VPN's 'Connection Limited Reached' error, as well as answer some FAQs.

-ExpressVPN allows up to 5 simultaneous connections.
-That means using a single subscription to this VPN lets you connect from 5 devices at the same time.
+You can use up to 8 devices simultaneously with ExpressVPN.
+That means using a single subscription to this VPN, as per its device limit, lets you connect from 8 devices at the same time.

 Also, keep in mind that you can install ExpressVPN on as many devices as you want.
 In fact, we highly recommend setting up the VPN across all your devices, helping you create a solid system for digital privacy protection.
 Then, you can use ExpressVPN when needed.

-To go beyond ExpressVPN’s 5-device limit, you can purchase an additional subscription, share your VPN connection, or install ExpressVPN on a router.
-Find more info just below.
+To connect from more than 8 devices when using ExpressVPN, you can purchase an additional subscription, share your VPN connection, or install ExpressVPN on a router.
+Find more info below.

 Sharing a VPN connection requires you to turn your computer or smartphone into a virtual router.
 That means your phone or computer will emit your VPN connection, taking only a single slot of your ExpressVPN connection.

 In essence, you’ll create a new Wi-Fi network.
-To take full advantage of that VPN-protected Wi-Fi network, it’s best to use a computer that’s always powered on.
-That’s the only way to create a VPN network that works 24/7, without performance fluctuations.
+To take full advantage of that VPN-protected Wi-Fi network, it’s best to use a Windows or macOS computer that’s always powered on.
+That’s the only way to create a VPN network that works 24/7 without performance fluctuations.